nicfel/AIM-Tutorial/README.md

 <figcaption>Figure 8: Differences in inferred relative rates of evolution for loci nr 10352.</figcaption>
 </figure>

-Next, we can open the inferred tree of loci 10352 when accounting for gene flow in DensiTree
+Next, we can open the inferred tree of locus 10352 when accounting for gene flow in DensiTree

 <figure>
 <a id="fig:example1"></a>